WarpSector/AWS-Enablement/Cloud-Practitioner/Domain-3-Technology/3B-Amazon-EC2.md

 ## Amazon Elastic Compute Cloud (EC2)

+### Executive Summary
+Amazon EC2 provides resizable, virtualized compute capacity in the cloud, allowing users to launch instances with full control over the operating system and software stack.
+By utilizing Auto Scaling Groups and Elastic Load Balancing, EC2 creates a self-healing, "loosely coupled" architecture that can scale horizontally to meet demand while maintaining fault tolerance.

 ### EC2 Overview and Basics
   * #### Compute is the engine of the Cloud.
     * This is where all the compute processing (CPU) of your Cloud applications and web services happen.